 About me

 Hello!
 My name is Robin Newhouse.
-I am a particle physicist by training and a software engineer by trade.
+I'm a particle physicist by training and a software engineer by trade.

 Education

-I received a BSc in Astronomy with a minor in Computer Science from the University of British Columbia.
-Throughout my degree, I worked as an undergraduate researcher at the UBC Software Practices Lab, The Fritz Haber Institute of the Max Planck Institute, and Canada's particle accelerator centre TRIUMF.
+BSc in Astronomy with a Computer Science minor at UBC.
+During my degree, I bounced between the Software Practices Lab, the Fritz Haber Institute in Berlin, and Canada's particle accelerator centre TRIUMF.

-I graduated in 2022 with a PhD in Physics.
-My focus was High Energy Particle Physics, in particular, searching for evidence of heavy neutral leptons at CERN's Large Hadron Collider.
-You can read my dissertation here: Using displaced tracks to search for sterile neutrinos in the ATLAS detector.
+PhD in Experimental Particle Physics, hunting for heavy neutral leptons at the LHC at CERN.
+Dissertation: Using displaced tracks to search for sterile neutrinos in the ATLAS detector.

 My work at AWS

-At Amazon Web Services, I am a software engineer on the RDS open source team.
-I work on the MySQL and MariaDB servers and the automation software that maintains hundreds of thousands of managed database instances in the cloud.
+At Amazon Web Services, I worked on the RDS open source team.
+I hacked on MySQL and MariaDB servers and built automation that keeps hundreds of thousands of managed database instances humming in the cloud.

 I'm proud to have helped AWS become the largest external contributor to MariaDB.
-I also love tackling the challenge of automating internal tools to keep thousands of databases running smoothly with minimal intervention.
+I also loved the challenge of automating internal tools so thousands of databases run smoothly with minimal human intervention.